centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-install.md

 The web interface requires the license to be available and valid on Centreon's central server.
-To do this, you must contact the [Centreon support team](https://support.centreon.com/) to get and install your license key.
+To do this, you must contact the [Centreon support team](https://support.centreon.com/) to obtain and install your license key.

 #### Compatibility

 Note that the MAP web interface has the same requirements as the Centreon web interface.
-See the prerequisites for the web browsers compatibility [here](../installation/prerequisites.md).
+See the prerequisites for the compatibility of web browsers [here](../installation/prerequisites.md).

 ## MAP Engine server installation